Swanley: History

 In the sixth and seventh centuries, there were probably two homesteads.
 After the Norman Conquest, these portions of land were turned into manors, which were then often divided among the monks at Ghent Abbey and Bermondsey.
 The original settlement of the town of Swanley (as opposed to modern-day Swanley Village) was based around Birchwood which does get mention in later medieval and early modern documents.

-The town developed from a crossroads with only three houses before the advent of the railway in 1861 to a town with a population of 16,588 (in 2001) in one and a half centuries.
+The modern-day town developed from a crossroads with only three houses before the advent of the railway in 1861 to a town with a population of 16,588 (in 2001) in one and a half centuries.
 The newer settlement grew up around the railway junction and was originally named Swanley Junction, before becoming known as Swanley, and the original Swanley became Swanley Village, in the 1920s.

 The arrival of the railway changed life in Swanley.
 The town became the location of Swanley Horticultural College which opened in 1887 and led to horticulture becoming the predominant industry.
 The college originally only catered for male students.
 Then in the early 1890s the first female students were admitted.
 Local Nurseries and florists' outlets blossomed, while casual farm labouring job opportunities on farms became in short supply.
 Some properties in Swanley still have apple and pear trees in their gardens from the original orchards.
 The college amalgamated with Wye College near Canterbury in 1945 under the governorship of Lord Northbourne.

 Contrary to popular myth, Swanley was never a major flower growing or orchard area (at least not more so than any other part of North Kent) however its location became attractive for London doctors seeking a cure for sick Londoners, escaping the smog of London.

 Three hospitals were established, the Kettlewell (or Alexandra) Hospital in 1885, Parkwood Hospital in 1893 and White Oak Hospital in 1897.

 The Kettlewell stood on the site of Asda's car park and was for poor patients from London who needed to recuperate after major surgery.
 The Parkwood hospital was similarly used and White Oak was originally for children with eye diseases.

 During both World war I and II, Kettlewell and Parkwood were used as military hospitals, Parkwood become part of the Sidcup Hospital for facial injuries.